aiLinMc/Geng/README.md

 ## Frequently Asked Questions
 Q: What should I do if the mod causes the game to crash?

-A: Please check if there are any conflicts with other mods and submit [Issues](https://github.com/aiLinMc/Geng/issues) with crash logs attached.
+A: Please check if there are any conflicts with other mods and submit Issues with crash logs attached.
+Submit the bugs on the [Issues](https://github.com/aiLinMc/Geng/issues) page!

 Q: How to suggest new memes?